codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ## Prerequisites

 If you haven't already done so, customize Link on the <a href="https://app.codat.io/settings/link-settings" target="_blank">**Link settings**</a> page in the Codat Portal.
-For example, you can add UI copy, set file upload options, choose to make steps in the Link flow optional, or disable steps.
+For example, add UI copy, set file upload options, choose to make steps optional, or disable steps.
 The settings apply to both Embedded Link and Hosted Link.

 ## Get started with non-React frameworks